YouthWorks Executive Director

 YouthWorks was created as a community-based organization to connect marginalized “opportunity” youth in Santa Fe to hands on workforce training, life skills training, alternative education instruction, case management and counseling and career and college placement.
 In addition to having created a caring, open-door youth-serving organization with wrap-around services, Melynn has polished YouthWorks into an agile, creative nonprofit that addresses social equity through an evolution of initiatives that are entrepreneurial, collaborative, replicable and sustainable.

-Karen Cain is a licensed clinical mental health counselor.
-She studied in Texas and received her masters in counseling in 1997.
-Karen has 25 years of experience in the field.
-“My greatest reward as a therapist is helping my clients explore ways to make the changes in their lives that will allow them to look forward to the future with hope.”
-Karen specializes in adolescent , family, group and individual therapy.
-She uses a variety of theoretical approaches, tailored to individual needs.
-Karen is a life long animal rights activist and is the executive director of a local non-profit.
-The non-profit’s mission is to provide veterinary care, food and more for the companion animals of people experiencing homelessness.
-Karen grew up in Dallas but has a long history in and love of New Mexico.
+Karen Cain is a New Mexico licensed clinical mental health counselor.
+She has been employed as YouthWorks Counseling Director since 2018.
+She received her Master’s Degree in counseling in 1997.
+Karen provides individual and family counseling for all YouthWorks program youth, ages 16-24.
+At YouthWorks Karen provides daily assessments of clients and also provides 24/7 text, phone, and email response for clients in crisis.“My greatest reward as a therapist is helping my clients explore ways to make the changes in their lives that will allow them to look forward to the future with hope.”
+Karen is also a lifelong animal rights activist and is the executive director of a local non-profit, Street Homeless Animal Project which provides veterinary care, food and more for the companion animals of people experiencing homelessness.

 Lizbeth comes to YouthWorks with extensive experience in property management and affordable housing.
 She first joined YouthWorks on a part-time basis in the winter of 2017, helping manage the ShelterNow!
 Program, an emergency overnight shelter for young people that was hosted in local houses of worship.